 A modern and functional museum

 Erik Møller Arkitekter, a company with plenty of experience, carried out the renovation.
-As an example the company has been in charge of renovating The Royal Danish Theatre and Amalienborg, the royal palace, in Copenhagen.
+The company has, for example, been in charge of renovating The Royal Danish Theatre and Amalienborg, the royal palace, in Copenhagen.
 Their ambition was to create a modern and functional museum within the existing frame.
 The project cost 130 million DKK and it was finished in January 2016, when the museum reopened.

 With help from the New Carlsberg Foundation, Kunsten has expanded its collection with six notable international works of art.
 The museum already holds an extensive, international art collection and this has now been strengthened with the addition of six new works of art.

-The six pieces were created in the period from the 30s and up until today.
-In Kunsten’s collection, you find the only two pieces by Michelangelo Pistoletto owned by Danish museums, and with the gift from the New Carlsberg Foundation, yet another Michelangelo Pistoletto piece has been added: A large mirror installation, which will be part of the permanent collection at the museum.
+The six pieces were created between the 1930s and today.
+In Kunsten’s collection, you will find the only two pieces by Michelangelo Pistoletto owned by Danish museums, and with the gift from the New Carlsberg Foundation, yet another Michelangelo Pistoletto piece has been added: a large mirror installation, which will be part of the permanent collection at the museum.

 The new works of art include the mirror installation “Eleven Less One” (2009-2014) by Michelangelo Pistoletto, “Udbud og Efterspørgsel” (Supply and Demand) (1969) by Asger Jorn, “Hun har mistillid” (She has mistrust) (1965) and “Uden titel (Tintin Det Sorte Guld) (No title (Tintin The Black Gold)) from 1968 by Per Kirkeby.
 In addition, “Rød Maske” (Red Mask”) (1939) by Eigill Jacobsen and “Marriage” (2004) by Michael Elmgreen and Ingar Dragset are included as well.